 The fishbone diagram

-On this Quality Month, we will present tell you about a practical tool for brainstorming sessions and for categorisation: The fishbone diagram (Also called: cause-and-effect diagram and the Ishikawa diagram).
+On this Quality Month, we will present a practical tool for brainstorming sessions and for categorization: The fishbone diagram (Also called: cause-and-effect diagram and the Ishikawa diagram).

 Are you trying to find a solution to a problem experienced by your team?
 Have you found the causes of your problem?
 Well, problem-solving starts with identifying the causes and this is the tool you need!